 Intel’s own site details the chip as having 2-core/4-thread CPU clocked at 2.2GHz base, with 4MB of level 3 cache.

 In the meantime, the delay to 10nm means that 14nm chip production will need to be stretched that little bit further.
 Intel announced that it might have trouble keeping up with demand in the second half of this year, after it already struggled to meet demand when the chips were first released last year.

 The quantity of bad news had an impact on Intel’s share price, which fell 6% in after-hours trading despite the company reporting 15% of year-on-year growth.

 Intel originally had much more ambitious plans for the first generation of 10nm CPUs, and had at one point intended to release them way back in 2015.
 However, over time the difficulties of shrinking its chips became more and more apparent, eventually forcing Intel to abandon its famous ‘tick-tock’ model to make way for a much more sedate tick-tock-tock approach.

 This means that although it took just two years to jump from 22nm to 14nm, we’ve already been on 14nm for over three years now.
 Intel promised that we’d see Cannon Lake before the end of the year back at CES 2017, but there’s still no widespread release on the table despite Intel proudly proclaiming that Moore’s law wasn’t dead back in October last year.

-But despite the slowdown in chip progress, there’s some speculation that network speeds and cloud computing are picking up some of the slack.
+With chip progress slowing, there’s some speculation that network speeds and cloud computing will pick up more of the slack.
 With 4G internet now being widespread, and 5G on the horizon, devices are able to offload more and more intensive computing operations to the cloud rather than processing them on-device.

 Are you in the market for a CPU upgrade?
 Get in touch with us on Twitter or Facebook @TrustedReviews.